 And then late yesterday afternoon, this news came out:

-Elizabeth McMillan with CBC reports that former Halifax labour lawyer Eric Dunford sexually harassed several woman over eight years.
+Elizabeth McMillan with CBC reports that former Halifax labour lawyer Eric Durnford sexually harassed several woman over eight years.
 He also kept porn stored on his computer, despite warnings from his law firm.

 Four women resigned because of his harassment.
-After an investigation by the Nova Scotia Barristers’ Society, Dunford was told to retire.
+After an investigation by the Nova Scotia Barristers’ Society, Durnford was told to retire.
 He consented to a reprimand on Nov.
 21.

-An investigation started in 2018 after complaints from one lawyer who worked with Dunford said he sexually harassed her over the course of five years.
+An investigation started in 2018 after complaints from one lawyer who worked with Durnford said he sexually harassed her over the course of five years.
 Reports McMillan: